by My Choice Home Care | Sep 30, 2016 | Senior Home Care

 •Confusion about time or place – not recognizing or getting lost in familiar places or being unaware of the time or date.

-•Sight and vision problems – increased difficulty with reading and judging distances or mistaking shiny, patterned objects or reflections.
+•Sight and elderly eye problems – increased difficulty with reading and judging distances or mistaking shiny, patterned objects or reflections.

 •Unusual emotional behavior or responses – becoming sad, angry, frightened or upset.
 Someone may seem to lack self-confidence or display changes in mood.